Renal colic: Treatment

 Most small stones are passed spontaneously and only pain management is required.
 Above 5 mm the rate of spontaneous stone passage decreases.
 NSAIDs (non-steroidal anti-inflammatory drugs), such as diclofenac or ibuprofen, and antispasmodics like butylscopolamine are used.
 Although morphine may be administered to assist with emergency pain management, it is often not recommended as morphine is addictive and raises ureteral pressure, worsening the condition.
 Vomiting is also considered an important adverse effect of opioids, mainly with pethidine.
 Oral narcotic medications are also often used.

 There is typically no antalgic position for the patient (lying down on the non-aching side and applying a hot bottle or towel to the area affected may help).
 Larger stones may require surgical intervention for their removal, such as shockwave lithotripsy, laser lithotripsy, ureteroscopy or percutaneous nephrolithotomy.
 Patients can also be treated with alpha blockers in cases where the stone is located in the ureter.

+A 2019 review found three cases of renal colic were hydronephrosis caused by malpositioned menstrual cups pressing on a ureter.
+When the cups were removed, the symptoms disappeared.